-Bruster’s Ice Cream – Counter-serve chain where all of the ice cream selections are made fresh on-site every day, and they have special seasonal flavors, as well as a special doggy ice cream if you bring your pup!
+Bruster’s Ice Cream – Counter-serve chain where all of the ice cream selections are made fresh on-site every day, and they have special seasonal flavors, as well as a special doggy sundae if you bring your pup!

 Backwater – “Rustic-chic breakfast & lunch outlet with in-table griddles for pancakes.”
 Fun for kids, or you can have them make and bring it to you.
 Call ahead and ask what their special seasonal pancake flavors are.
 If you’d prefer savory food, try their shrimp and grits, “Okeechobee ice cream” (biscuits and gravy with a sunny-side up egg), or “Fried Gator (yes, real gator) and Waffles” or you can get it with chicken.

 Harbor City Diner – good breakfast, and GIGANTIC burgers

 Sweet Tomatoes Pizza – next to Harbor City Diner, great pizza

 The Original Bizarro’s Pizza beachside – local legend, drive right into the parking lot at the end of 192 after you cross the causeway in Bizarro’s parking lot, eat pizza and walk to the beach…easy find, cheap date night